andrewmahoneyf/Climate-Report/README.md

    file, so you need tools like `bzcat` to print it, you can select the first lines with `head` or use pager `more`.
 The data contains the following
    variables: _longitude_, _latitude_,
    _time_, airtemp, precipitation.

+   *Pro Tip*: While `bzcat` decompresses the data and `head` or `more` print the data think about how you can use both operations simultaneously.
+Think about using the vertical bar, located above the enter button.
+It should produce this: | .

-An example of the data looks like
+   An example of the data looks like this:
-   this:
 ```
 longitude,latitude,time,airtemp,precipitation
 314.75,-14.25,1963-03-01,24.8999996185303,0.830000042915344